 - 1. The Santa Barbara County Flood Control and Water Conservation District performs a vital and necessary service for the residents of the District. - 2.
-The residents of the District have a substantial investment in the system that has been installed over the past sixty-six years. - 3.
+The residents of the District have a substantial investment in the system that has been installed over the past sixty-eight years. - 3.
 In order to supplement the declining revenues after Proposition 13 in the late 1970s and to enable the District to maintain and operate the system and construct some capital improvements on a reduced scale, the District, under the authority of Assembly Bill 549 levied benefit assessments.
 This assessment was approved by a 2 to 1 majority of the voters at the General Election of 1980.

 Assessment rates are based upon the proportionate amount of stormwater runoff.
 These rates vary from Flood Zone to Flood Zone and are based on the long-range cost of system operation and maintenance and of the remaining needed capital improvements for the Zones.
 In the Primary Election of 1996, the voters approved an increase in the Benefit Assessment rate in the South Coast Flood Zone.
-The increase was requested to enable the District to perform its maintenance functions and to address the list of much needed capital improvement projects in light of the significant cost increases that had occurred since the inception of the Benefit Assessment program.
-In no Zone would the proposed fiscal year 2021-22 Flood Control Benefit Assessment rate exceed \$26.60 per Basic Assessment Unit (Single Family Residence on a lot of 0.3 acres or less).
+The increase was requested to enable the District to perform its maintenance functions and to address the list of much needed capital improvement projects in light of the significant cost increases that had occurred since the inception of the Benefit Assessment rate exceed \$29.91 per Basic Assessment Unit (Single Family Residence on a lot of 0.3 acres or less).